-If a contract already exists and you and the other party want to modify some element of it -- whether it's an addition (addendum), deletion, correction, or similar change -- an amendment is an ideal solution.
+If a contract already exists and you and the other party want to modify some element of it -- whether it's an addition, deletion, correction, or similar change -- an amendment is an ideal solution.

 An amendment doesn't replace the whole original contract, just the part that's changed by the amendment (for example, the delivery date or the price for goods).
-If a contract requires extensive changes, it's generally wiser to create an entirely new agreement or, alternatively, to create an "amendment and restatement," an agreement in which the prior contract is reproduced with the changes included.
+If a contract requires extensive changes, it's generally wiser to create an entirely new agreement or, alternatively, to create an "amendment and restatement," which is an agreement that reproduces the prior contract with the agreed-upon changes.
 Read on to learn more about amendments to contracts and how to use them.
 (To see what a contract amendment looks like, check out Nolo's Sample Amendment to Contract.)

-Some contracts contain clauses such as the one below, which requires that any amendments be made in writing and signed by both parties.
+Some contracts contain clauses like the ones explained below, which specify that all amendments must be in writing and signed by all parties.

 Surprisingly, the requirement that modifications be in writing provided in the above clause is not always enforced.
 The reasoning, as expressed by one court, is this: Parties to a contract cannot, even by a written provision in the contract, deprive themselves of the power to alter or terminate that contract by a later agreement; so a written contract may be modified by the parties in any manner they choose.
 In other words, a contract clause requiring written amendments will not always be enforced.
 The chances of it being enforced go down if one or both parties relied on an oral modification in carrying out the contract.